ibm-cloud-docs/CDN/feature-descriptions.md

 ## Host Header support

 The Edge server uses the **Host Header** when communicating with the Origin host.
 This feature provides flexibility in how the web service is configured on the Origin host.
+Specifically it enables a use case where a client has multiple web servers configured on the same Origin Host.
 If Host Header input is not provided, the service uses the Origin Server Hostname as default HTTP Host Header if the Origin Server is specified as Hostname (rather than as an IP address).
 If Host header is not provided as input AND the Origin Server is provided as an IP address, the CDN Hostname (also called the CDN Domain Name) is used as the default HTTP Host Header.

 ## HTTPS Protocol support